Crazylqx/libfibre/README.md

 Running `make` in <tt>src/libfibre</tt> should build the fibre library and a three example applications: `test1`, `ordering`, and `echotest`.

-Currently, only Linux/epoll is supported, but FreeBSD/kqueue is coming soon.
+Currently, only Linux/epoll is well-tested, but FreeBSD/kqueue is also supported.